 Following his award-winning 2011 CD of Liszt works under the Delos label, Mr. von Oeyen releases a new album of Debussy and Stravinsky piano works in 2013.
 Forthcoming engagements in 2013/14 include Festival appearances at Ravinia, Chautauqua, Incontri di Sienna (Italy) and the Festival del Sole in Napa, California.
 He performs with the Vancouver Symphony, Florida Orchestra, New Japan Philharmonic, Grand Rapids Symphony, Phoenix Symphony, Naples Philharmonic, Oklahoma City Symphony, New West Symphony, Slovenian Philharmonic and Slovenian Radio Orchestra, in addition to solo recitals across North America, Europe and Japan.

 Born in the U.S. in 1979, Andrew von Oeyen began his piano studies at age 5 and made his solo orchestral debut at age 10.
 An alumnus of Columbia University and graduate of The Juilliard School, where his principal teachers were Herbert Stessin and Jerome Lowenthal, he has also worked with Alfred Brendel and Leon Fleisher.
 He won the Gilmore Young Artist Award in 1999 and also took First Prize in the Leni Fe Bland Foundation National Piano Competition in 2001.
-Mr. von Oeyen lives in New York and Paris.
+Mr. von Oeyen lives in Paris and Los Angeles.